jacky9813/google-cloud-skill-boost/README.md

-# Google Cloud Skill Boost
+# Qwiklabs Script

-Training course for Google Cloud.
-This is just a place for me to put my solution scripts.
+Qwiklabs has several training courses for various products in Google Cloud Platform.
+This repository is just a place for me to put my solution scripts.

-These scripts may not work since I may still working on them.

 ### Available scripts
 * [GSP021 - Orchestrating the Cloud with Kubernetes](GSP0xx/GSP021-OrchestratingTheCloudWithKubernetes.sh)